cristina-trebe/exercise_rust_fundamentals_course/README.md

 # Exercises

-Please clone this repository!
-These exercises are designed as Rust projects for you to edit on your own computer, with the exception of Exercise A (which is just a `README.md` file).

 The exercises are separate Rust projects inside the `exercises/` subdirectory.
 For each exercise, you should:
 - Open the corresponding`exercise/EXERCISE_NAME` directory in your IDE/Editor